 The data shown in Table 4 reveals that the pupils discerned aspects for mean value differently.
 Pupil 3, for example, was able to discern aspects needed to determine the mean value and had no difficulty solving the three tasks, even though the third solution was not presented in writing on the test sheet.

 The pre-service teachers’ discernment of pupils’ knowledge.
 The second research question focused on aspects of the pupils’ expressed knowledge that were discerned by the pre-service teachers before and after the intervention.
 A detailed analysis of the teachers’ pre- and post-test responses conducted after the third lesson (held in October 2018) revealed weak knowledge development.
-After considering the second researcher/author, the designs of the fourth and fifth lessons were changed through the introduction of a task informed by variation theory for the pre-service teachers to solve.
+After the analysis, the designs of the fourth and fifth lessons were changed through the introduction of a task informed by variation theory for the pre-service teachers to solve.
 In this task, the mean value was contrasted with other types of averages to enable the student teachers to develop their CK (see Figs. 2 and 3).
-Accordingly, there was a time gap after the first three lessons, which ended in March 2018.
+Accordingly, there was a time gap after the first three lessons, which ended in October 2018.
 Their content was collectively analyzed by the teacher educators, leading to the redesigning of the fourth and fifth lessons (held in February and March 2019, respectively).
 The qualitative analysis performed on the pre-service teachers’ discussions during the pre-test in lesson 1 revealed that while the teachers talked about the mode average, they did not use this word to express it.
 Moreover, they did not recognize the mode average, confusing it with the mean in their discussion.
 Their own difficulties were clearly expressed as they watched the pupils’ video-recorded discussions.

 Excerpt from the pre-test for lesson 1: